 3. Fertilize.
 Feed warm-season grasses during active growth periods, but not during the hottest months in midsummer.
 Pennington Lawn Care recommends applying fertilizer first in early spring when the grass begins to green, again in late spring and then in late summer.
 Warm season grasses include Bermuda, Bahia, Buffalo, Zoysia, St. Augustine and Centipede.

 Cool-season grasses need fertilizer after the first flush of growth in spring, in either April or May, and again in the months of September and November.
-Cool-season grasses include Bent grass, Kentucky bluegrass, Fine/tall fescue and Perennial/annual ryegrass.
+Cool-season grasses include bent grass, Kentucky bluegrass, fine and tall fescue and both perennial and annual rye grass.